nathanssantos/evolution-graph/README.md

 **type:** _Array_

-Array of strings, each one representing a label on the graph.
+Array of strings, each one representing a label on the graph timeline.
 Must have the same length as `data`.

 ## Optional Props